 The Sneakers Unboxed exhibition was originally developed for and by the Design Museum in London.
 The version shown in Den Bosch not only looks totally different, it also tells the story of sneaker culture in the Netherlands.
 This is the first-ever opportunity, for instance, to see all the collabs by Dutch company Patta together at a single exhibition.
 There is a detailed exploration too of the special connection between the Nike Air Max BW and gabber, the Dutch hardcore techno culture.
 Skate culture is highlighted in various ways, including a film about Fret Click, a Dutch skate crew that has had a big influence on the skateboarding world while also producing noteworthy figures in the sneaker industry, such as Piet Parra and Woei.
 Work by Parra can be seen in the exhibition, along with other Dutch designers like Studio Hagel, Elisa van Joolen and Peterson Stoop.

-A wide-ranging public programme has been organized to accompany the exhibition.
-It kicks off with the Sneaker Stories event in June, when the museum will fill up with all the personal stories that sneakers evoke.
-Come and meet the sneakerheads, collectors and designers who make up the world of sneakers.
-Summer events will follow, such as The Drop (devoted to collector culture), a series of debates for secondary schools and vacation workshops for children.
+A wide-ranging public programme with several activities has been organized to accompany the exhibition.
 Our Third Floor online platform will also fire up again for Sneakers Unboxed.
 You will find the SneakEars podcast there, for instance, in which designers and sneakerheads talk about the various exhibition themes.
 On the museum’s ground floor, meanwhile, the Young Design Team have their opportunity to respond to the show in the shape of Sneakers Under Construction.
 They raise critical questions about the sneaker phenomenon along with issues such as perfectibility, sustainability, identity and inclusion.
 Through an extensive programme in collaboration with young designers and artists from various disciplines, they create an inspiring space for experimentation and reflection.

 Sneakers Unboxed is a collaboration with the Design Museum London and StockX, the global e-commerce marketplace for current culture products.
 Curator Adriënne Groen has compiled the Dutch version of the exhibition, assisted by Bao Yao Fei.
 The London exhibition curator is Ligaya Salazar and curatorial advice is provided by Leo Aslany.
 Exhibition design is by Koehorst in ’t Veld.
 The exhibition is made possible by the support of the Prins Bernhard Cultuurfonds Noord-Brabant and the gemeente ‘s- Hertogenbosch.
 The Young Team Design is made possible by the support of Fonds 21 EXTRA.